J1-coding/Tesla-TO-DO-List/README.md

 **TeslaTODOList** is a tailored task management solution designed to enhance productivity directly from the Tesla Infotainment system.
 This application brings the simplicity of a TODO list into your vehicle, making it easier than ever to keep track of your daily tasks while on the move.

 ## Key Features
 - **Tailored for Tesla**: Built using the robust Qt framework to integrate smoothly with the Tesla Infotainment system, providing a native user experience.
-- **Mobile Connectivity**: Future updates will enable synchronization with a corresponding mobile app, allowing task management from anywhere.
-Users can log in using the last six digits of their Tesla VIN and a personal password.
-- **Personalized Access**: Supports multiple user profiles, each protected by a personal password, so tasks are personal and private in a shared vehicle environment.
 - **Persistent Tasks**: Integrates QSqlDatabase to ensure that all tasks are saved and available anytime the app is accessed, so nothing gets lost even when the app is closed.

 ## Why Do We Need TeslaTODOList?